 It will be worth your time, I promise!

-So have you ever done a mid-year assessment before?
+So have you ever done a mid-year or end of the year assessment before?
 What’s kept you from doing it in the past?